 - a Thermapen or a ChefAlarm to monitor the temperature

-If you choose to process the jars to seal them, you will need a canning kit, which comes with a jar lifter, a helpful tool to measure headspace and remove air bubbles, among others.
+If you choose to process the jars to seal them, you will need a canning kit.
+A canning kit usually comes with a jar lifter, a helpful tool to measure headspace and remove air bubbles, among others.
 You can actually skip the step of boiling the closed jars to seal them and instead, invert the closed jars of hot jam and let them stand upside down for 2 minutes before flipping right side up.
 This will create a vacuum and seal the jars too.

 Storage and food safety

 If you have gone through the process of sealing the jars properly, then you should be able to store this jam for a year in a cool, dry, dark place.
 After this time, you will notice the jam loses its bright, vibrant colour.
 It will still be good enough to eat, but it won't be the same.

 Note that if you don't seal the jars properly, or if you have a doubt, just keep the jars in the fridge.

 When it's time to using your jam, always use a clean spoon or knife to take out a serving and don't double dip into the jar of jam because you will contaminate it.
 Otherwise, mold may develop.

 One common misconception is that you can reboil a jar of jam that has developed mold.
 I would not recommend this.
 I also would not recommend removing the layer of mold from the top and eating what's below.
 The mold you see is a fraction of what exists below and it's better to be safe: toss the contents of jar, wash and sterilize the jar, and reuse it to make a fresh batch of jam.